eslint/eslint/docs/developer-guide/nodejs-api.md

 ### getFormatter()

 Retrieves a formatter, which you can then use to format a report object.
-The argument is either the name of a built-in formatter ("stylish" (the default), "compact", "checkstyle", "jslint-xml", "junit", "json" and "tap") or the full path to a JavaScript file containing a custom formatter.
+The argument is either the name of a built-in formatter ("stylish" (the default), "checkstyle", "compact", "html", "jslint-xml", "junit", "json", "tap", and "unix") or the full path to a JavaScript file containing a custom formatter.
 You can also omit the argument to retrieve the default formatter.

 ```js
 var CLIEngine = require("eslint").CLIEngine;